jakubguzek/iupred3-wrapper/README.md

 ## Firefox

-`csrftoken` and `sessionid` still can be supplied manually.
+`csrftoken` and `sessionid` can still be supplied manually.
 Those values can be found by using Developer Tools in Browser.
 In Firefox to use Developer Tools, press `F12`.
 Then go to `Storage` Tab (you may need to press `>>` icon) and select `Cookies`.
 The relevant value should be there.
-Example values are provided in `cookies` file in this repo.
+Example values are provided in `cookie` file in this repo.